Questfall/docs/roadmap/roadmap2025.md

 The main goal of the Initial Funding Event is to raise money for project development and initial operations by selling [Founder NFTs](../assets/founder-nfts.md) to the public.

 The main motivation to become a Founder is an endless income stream from the Questfall platform.
-In order to achieve this, every Sunday at least 10% of the [weekly QFT fund](../assets/questfall-tokens-qft.md) will be distributed among the founders according to the NFT parameter called "[points](../assets/founder-nfts.md)".
+In order to achieve this, every Sunday at least 10% of the weekly QFT issuance will be distributed among the founders according to the Founder NFT points.

 * [ ] Questfall project webpage
 * [ ] Initial Funding Event webpage&#x20;